go-swagger/go-swagger/docs/content/generate/spec.md

 //go:generate swagger generate spec
 ```

 The command requires a main package or file and it wants your code to compile.
-It uses the go tools loader to load an
-application and then scan all the packages that are in use by the code base.
+It uses the go tools loader to load an application and then scans all the packages that are in use by the code base.
-This means that for something to be discoverable it needs to be reachable by a code path triggered through the main
+This means that for something to be discoverable it needs to be reachable by a code path triggered through the main package.
-package.

 If an annotation is not yet supported or you want to merge with a pre-existing spec, you can use the -i parameter.

 ```
 swagger generate spec -i ./swagger.yml -o ./swagger.json
 ```

+The idea is that there are certain things that are more easily expressed by just using yaml, to

 #### Parsing rules